 Github helps your software team collaborate—providing versioning and access control and a suite of tools to help teams share and track their progress as they build and maintain software.
-Notion for Github gives teams insight into their process and helps team leaders understand their metrics over time.
+Jama Analyze for Github gives teams insight into their process and helps team leaders understand their metrics over time.
 Track open issues, pull requests, resolved issues, and more directly in Notion.

 Connecting to Github